devchollo/ppchallenge-calculator/README.md

 [https://twitter.com/kent_sevillejo](https://twitter.com/kent_sevillejo)

 #### Note: This site is ideal only for those who have a screen size greater than 1280px !
-## The view for screens less than 1366px
+## The view for screens less than 1366px wide
 ![baner](./res/banner.png)

-## The view for screens above 1366px
+## The view for screens above 1366px wide
 ![baner](./res/bg2.png)

 > Goal